Leadershift Explained

 The leadership shift that culture requires

-The short answer: Leadershift names the shift in orientation that leading culture requires.
-Most leaders were trained in a model built for stable, predictable environments, where technical expertise, decisive authority and clear direction were the primary tools.
-Leadershift asks whether those same tools are the right ones when the job is to shape conditions, create safety and lead through complexity.
-It is a different kind of leadership.
-Not weaker.
-Different.
+Leadershift is the shift in orientation that leading culture requires — from leading through control to leading through conditions.
+Most leaders were trained in models built for stable, predictable environments.
+Leadershift asks whether those tools are still right when the job is to shape conditions, create safety and lead through complexity.

 What is Leadershift?